Beczheng/flask_4_databases_mysql_vm/README.md

   4. Type 'GRANT ALL PRIVEGES ON *.* TO '<username>'@'%' WITH GRANT OPTION;`.
 Use your non-root username.
 This will grant privileges to the non-root user.

 #### 3. Connect to MySQL Workbench
+- Setting up the MySQL port
+  1. Go back to your VM on Azure.
+  2. Click `network settings`.
+  3. Scroll to inbound port rules and click the drop down for `+ create port rule`.
+  4. Click `inbound port rule`.
+  5. CHnage the service to `MySQL`.
+Make sure that the destination port range is 3306.
+  6. Click `add`.
 - Allow a MySQL Workbench connection
   1. In your cloud shell terminal, do `control + D`.
   2. In the terminal, type `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`.
 This will allow you to change certain MySQL configurations.